“Today, the greatest single source of wealth is between your ears. Today, wealth is contained in brainpower, not brutepower.” -Brian Tracy

 Now more than ever, I believe that it’s within anyone’s reach to rise & shine, create a dream life, and “make a dent in the Universe”.

 As Henry David Thoreau once said, “I know of no more encouraging fact than the unquestionable ability of man to elevate his life by conscious endeavour.”

 But no pill is enough to harness the full power of your brain: the true extraordinary benefits come from integrating all these strategies into your own Feel Good Lifestyle.

 Trust me though, once you start, you won’t want to stop.
 Feeling limitless just feels too damn good.

 See you in the fast-lane!

-Update March 5, 2013: If you really enjoyed this article and you’re committed to taking your brain performance to the next level… In the coming month I will be launching a special course to help you increase your IQ and achieve limitless performance in your life.
+Update: If you really enjoyed this article and you’re committed to taking your brain performance to the next level… In the coming months I will be launching a special course to help you increase your IQ and achieve limitless performance in your life.

 If you’d like to hear more about the course, simply enter your email below and I’ll send you some updates on this exciting new project project.

 And please share this post, because that’s how more people can unlock their full mental potential